 This is an extremely thorough look at English grammar.
 And since it’s written for English language teachers, it includes sections on typical problems learners might face as well as classroom activities.

 Note that Grammar for English Language Teachers follows British English rules.
-The minor grammar differences across British and American English aren’t usually an issue, but if this is a concern for you, consider Grammar for Teachers: A Guide to American English for Native and Non-Native Speakers, 2nd Edition by A. DeCapua.
+The grammar differences across British and American English aren’t usually a major issue, but if this is a concern for you, consider Grammar for Teachers: A Guide to American English for Native and Non-Native Speakers, 2nd Edition by A. DeCapua.

-Learning Teaching: The Essential Guide to English Language Teaching, 3rd Edition by J. Scrivener
+Learning Teaching: The Essential Guide to English Language Teaching (Link)

 - Author: Jim Scrivener; 416 pages